Category Visionaries

 www.GlobalTalent.co

 Welcome to another episode of Category Visionaries — the show that explores GTM stories from tech's most innovative B2B founders.
-In today’s episode, we’re speaking with Kristen Valdes, CEO & Founder of B.well, a digital health platform that's raised over $100 Million in funding.
+In today's episode, we're speaking with Bill Moore, CEO & Founder of XONA, an OT user access platform that has raised over $30 Million in funding.

 Here are the most interesting points from our conversation: